What Workplace Bullying Laws Exist And How Can They Protect You?

 How common is workplace bullying?
 Is there anything you can do about it without having to quit your job?
-Let's delve into the world of workplace bullying and what you can do about it.
+In this article, we’ll delve into workplace bullying laws and provide information on what you can do about bullying in the workplace.

 What Constitutes Bullying?

 The general definition of workplace bullyingis malicious, unwanted, and repetitive behavior targeting an individual.
 Bullying can include written, verbal, and physical acts that create a hostile, offensive, humiliating, or intimidating workplace environment whichinterferes with a person’s ability to perform their job normally.

 In some cases, bullies hold positions at work that are senior to the people they target.
 Still, workplace bullying can also happen between co-workers and other people who frequent the workplace, such as customers and vendors.
 A bullying supervisor may threaten with disciplinary action or firing to keep their target from standing up to them.
 They also might blame the other person when something negative happens or undermine their work achievements.